 A child poverty campaigning success

 The announcement followed four years of concerted campaigning and influencing activity led by the Child Poverty Action Group (CPAG).
 From the moment it became clear that the Scottish Parliament would get new powers to top up and create new benefitsCPAG in Scotland was highlighting how those powers needed to be used to directly tackle child poverty.
 The issue became our number one priority in our manifesto for Government ahead of the 2016 Holyrood elections, alongside our call for a Scottish Child Poverty Act.
-We brought together a collation of faith groups, trade unions, anti-poverty campaigners, the children’s commissioner and children’s charities to launch the Give me Five campaign, focussing on a £5 child benefit top as one way of using new powers to significantly boost family incomes.
+We brought together a collation of faith groups, trade unions, anti-poverty campaigners, the children’s commissioner and children’s charities to launch the Give me Five campaign, focusing on a £5 child benefit top as one way of using new powers to significantly boost family incomes.
 The campaign was underpinned by 2016 analysis (updated in 2017) from Jonathan Bradshaw and Antonia Keung at the University of York that modelled how such an investment could lift up to 30 000 children in Scotland out of poverty, reducing overall child poverty by three percentage points - setting a benchmark the Scottish government went on to use as a minimum objective required of the new child payment.

 Following a series of campaign actions supported by CPAG members, including a petition, co-ordinated letter to the Finance Secretary and meetings between faith leaders and the First Minister, alongside work to inform the new Poverty and Inequality Commission, we were delighted when the first Scottish Government delivery plan in March 2018 included commitment to a new income supplement.